stevedonovan/moi/readme.md

 a second working-directory argument can be specified.
 Another special destination name is `self` - the current working directory of the `moid` process itself.
-So this works as expected - our remotes are all fake and are running in the same directory:
+So this works as expected - our remotes are all fake and are running in the same directory.

+Here is `run`: the command `pwd` is run in the working directory `self`.
+(They are just our local fakes, so the output isn't very interesting)

 ```
 moi$ moi run pwd self